rudylattae/TimeSenseGadget/README.rst

 An alternative timer for those who have difficulty "seeing" time -- Windows Desktop Gadget flavour.

-TimeSense is an attempt to create a tool that visualizes times a finite resource.
+TimeSense is a tool that represents time as a finite resource.
 Instead of a simple "count down", you can see a progress indicator that reduces over time until the target date is reached.
 For added clarity and (potentially) to convey a sense of urgency, the indicator also changes color as time passes.